-The purpose of this chapter is to adopt the guidelines and provisions a Planning Community believes is necessary to achieve the Goals, Objectives and Policies set forth in the Lee County Comprehensive Plan applicable to each recognized individual planning community located within unincorporated Lee County.
-These provisions are intended to enhance, not replace, the regulations contained in the balance of this Code, unless regulations for a particular Planning Community clearly provide otherwise.
+The purpose of this chapter is to adopt the guidelines and provisions a planning community believes is necessary to achieve the Goals, Objectives and Policies set forth in the Lee County Comprehensive Plan applicable to each recognized individual planning communityies located within unincorporated Lee County.
+These provisions are intended to enhance, not replace, the regulations contained in the balance of this Code, unless regulations for a particular community clearly provide otherwise.